ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 ### VMware vSphere version
 {: #vc_orderinginstance-vsphere-license}

-* For vCenter Server with NSX-V instances, only the vSphere Enterprise Plus 6.7u3 license is supported and it is selected by default.
+* For vCenter Server with NSX-V instances, only VMware vSphere® Enterprise Plus 6.7u3 is supported and it is selected by default.
-* For vCenter Server with NSX-T instances, select vSphere Enterprise Plus 7.0u1a or 6.7u3.
+* For vCenter Server with NSX-T instances, select vSphere Enterprise Plus 7.0u1 or 6.7u3.

-For vCenter Server instances with vSphere 6.5 or vSphere 6.7, upgrade to vSphere 7.0 is not currently supported.
+For vCenter Server instances with vSphere 6.5 or vSphere 6.7, upgrade to vSphere 7.0 is supported for select configurations.
 If you want to use vSphere 7.0, you have the following options:

-* Wait for further guidance from {{site.data.keyword.cloud_notm}} and updated releases for VMware Solutions
+* Deploy a new vSphere 7.0 instance and migrate your current workload to the new instance.
-* Deploy a new vSphere 7.0 instance and migrate your current workload to the new instance
+* Contact {{site.data.keyword.vmwaresolutions_short}} DevOps for upgrade support.

 Migrating your workload is recommended if you want to perform a hardware refresh, if you want to migrate from NSX–V to NSX–T, or if you want to migrate your existing NSX–T topology with separate management and workload clusters to a converged topology.
 {:note}